shastajs/shasta/docs/Store/createStore.md

 - `initialState`
   - Optional (defaults to `Map()`)
   - Expects an Immutable.js type
-    - Any type is cool, but you probably want a Map
+    - You probably want to use a `Map()` here
-    - This is the initial state of your store
+  - This is the initial state of your store passed to your reducers
 - `reducers`
   - Optional (defaults to `[]`)
   - Expects an array of reducer functions or reducer objects